 As darkness fell, banana leaves were laid on the home-made wood kitchen table.
 The pig was brought in and the wood pole extracted.
 The pig’s head was chopped off with a machete, and rolled into a metal bucket, along with a few gizzards.

 The meat was severed with a mix of beans and rice, along with vegetables from the garden.

 Now honesty kicks in here.
 I couldn’t face eating it.
-I am not a pork lover, and an ex-vegetarian, and I just couldn’t face it.
+I am not a pork lover and an ex-vegetarian, and I just couldn’t face it.
 So as the hens wandered through the little home, I would drop the odd piece.
 I think I got away with it.
-What I didn’t realise was that Explorason ate what he tells me is 3 handfuls – no idea if they were clean handfuls – his or some-one else’s?
+What!
+Didn’t I realize was that Explorason ate what he tells me is 3 handfuls – no idea if they were clean handfuls – his or someone else’s?

 As we headed back to their house, I was thinking how good it was, as we would be able to get ready and hit the town for midnight.
 So as we took our cold shower (not hot water) my son said he didn’t feel so good, so I suggested he has a little rest.

-We both nodded off, and around the midnight mark I was woken with him being ill.
+We both nodded off, and around the midnight mark, I was woken by him being ill.

 Fortunately, he had made it to the bathroom, so the rest of my night was spent looking after him.

-This was definitely not the New Year start I imagined.
+This was definitely not the New Year started I imagined.

 Pork is off his menu for a long time!

-He was quite most of the next day, but we talked and decided to go out and pretend that this was our New Year’s Eve even though it was the 1st January Eve).
+He was quiet most of the next day, but we talked and decided to go out and pretend that this was our New Year’s Eve even though it was the 1st January Eve).